 Because of the large volume of deflection testing conducted by the LTPP program, data recorded in a single FWD output file is spread across multiple tables to reduce redundancy and improve data storage efficiency.
-The overall structural relationship between the tables used to store FWD data is shown in figure 12.
-While this can be daunting to users accustomed to flat formats, with an understanding of the relationships between these tables, the data can be reassembled into any desired format.
+The overall structural relationship between the tables used to store FWD data is shown in figure 13.
+The first three letters of the table names shown in figure 12, which is MON, have been omitted for presentation purposes.
+While a distributed data storage structure can be daunting to users accustomed to flat formats, with an understanding of the relationships between these tables, the data can be reassembled into many desired formats.
 Example SQL scripts for building a data set for backcalculation are included in appendix C.